deadpool-developer/Medical_insurance_prediction_model/Readme.md

     2. After training the linear regression model we will check the performance of our model.
 We will have the trained linear regression model.

 ### NEW DATA
-    1. Once the model is trained we will use the new daa to predict the insurance cost.
+    1. Once the model is trained we will use the new data to predict the insurance cost.